jegly/self-supporting-code/README.md

 Think of it this way:
 - **Quantum qubit**: A photon that is simultaneously vertically and horizontally polarized until measured
-- **Self-supporting observer state**: A function that calculates `tension = 1.0 - success_rate` and uses that metric to choose behavior
+- **Self-supporting observer state**: A function that calculates `tension = 1.0 - success_rate` and uses that metric to choose behaviour

 The quantum analogies in this document are **metaphors** to illustrate concepts like "existing in multiple states" or "awareness of state."
 The actual implementation is conventional software with unconventional self-awareness built into its architecture—like a tree that doesn't need quantum mechanics to know when its branches are unbalanced.